Q: I use SharePoint on-premise for my day-to-day work. Do I have to do anything?

 Q. Do I have to use SharePoint Online?

 A. You do not have to use SharePoint Online.
 Please do not think that you need to establish a 'presence' in SharePoint Online if you see no operational need for it.
-You may already have moved to using Teams successfully and prefer to continue using Teams for your purposes (this guide explains the difference uses of SharePoint Online, OneDrive and Teams, and the benefits of SharePoint Online are provided here).
+You may already have moved to using Teams successfully and prefer to continue using Teams for your purposes (this guide explains the difference uses of SharePoint Online, OneDrive and Teams).
 You must, however, stop using SharePoint on-premise by April 2023, as it will no longer be supported from that time, and any items remaining on SharePoint on-premise after this will no longer be available.

 Q: Will I be able to use Nintex on SharePoint Online?